butcherpete/buctherpete.github.io/pages/notes/yeoman_notes.md

    </html>
    ~~~

-7. Install the generator and call it.
+8. Install the generator and call it.

    ~~~
    $ npm install -g generator-generator
    $ yo generator
    ~~~

-8. Answer the questionnaire.
+9. Answer the questionnaire.
-9. Copy templates into the generators/app/templates folder.
+10. Copy templates into the generators/app/templates folder.
-10. Edit the index.js file.
+11. Edit the index.js file.

 ## Glossary

 * generator.
 A generator is essentially a Node.js module.
 "A Yeoman generator is a tool that sets up new projects and provides the necessary files."
 * scaffolding.
+- yo.
+A command-line tool that is the "executor of generators".